 Install Windows Software on Linux

 Open the environment you have created and click on the Run.exe button.
-This will open File manager, select the Windows application executable file available on your Linux system that you want to install on it, click on the Open button.
+This will open File manager, select the Windows application executable file available on your Linux system that you want to install, and click on the Open button.
 You will get the installation wizard of the particular software you want to set up using Bottles.
 For example, here we installing a TagScanner application that is available only for Windows Operating systems.

 Once the software or game is installed, the same will appear under the Bottles’ program Tab.
 You can select the three dots given for each installed application to change the launch options or uninstall them.